 Lastly, the tracking force of chaser $i$ contains two terms related to the velocity and position of the target, respectively,

 where the velocity-related term puts a force of magnitude $\alpha$ along the target's velocity unit vector $\hat v^t$ on chaser $i$ so that it can follow the target if the distance $r_i^{ct}$ between them is shorter than $l$.
 The position-related term is defined in Fig. \ref{fig:algorithm}, where chaser $i$ is subject to a force of magnitude $\beta$ along a unit vector $\hat n_i^{ct}$ pointing from chaser $i$ at position ($x_i^c,y_i^c$) to a random target point ($x^t,y^t$) generated in a square domain of size $L$ (Fig. \ref{fig:algorithm}a) or a cross-like domain composed of four identical sub-domains of size $L_2-L_1$ by $L_3$ , away from the target by a minimal distance $L_1$ and oriented perpendicularly to one another (Fig. \ref{fig:algorithm}b), centered on point $T$.
 Point $T$ is the current position ($x^T,y^T$) of the target or the waypoint ($x^T+v_x^Tdt,y^T+v_y^Tdt$) of the target moving with velocity $v^T$ after time $dt$, the time step for integrating Eqn. \ref{newton_law}.
 In the field of biology \cite{hansen23}, the former and the latter are called the classical pursuit (CP) strategy and the target direction pursuit (TDP) strategy, respectively.
-When using the cross-like domain, we evenly divide the $N-1$ chasers into four groups from $i$ to $iv$ with each group's $t$'s in the corresponding sub-domain labeled accordingly, and the distance $L_1$ serves as a control variable.
+When using the cross-like domain, unless otherwise specified, we evenly divide the $N-1$ chasers into four groups from $1$ to $4$ with each group's $t$'s in the corresponding sub-domain labeled accordingly, and the distance $L_1$ serves as a control variable.
+The maximum value of effective $L_1$, beyond which a static target cannot feel the existence of a static chaser, is $(d^t + d^c)/2 = 0.625d^t$.
 We set $\alpha=1$, $l=0.3$, $\beta=10$, $L=20d^t$, $L_2=1.125d^t$, and $L_3=0.75d^t$, unless otherwise specified.

 The DEM simulations use the repulsive interaction diameter $d^t$ and amplitude $\epsilon^t$ of the target and mass $m$ of a particle as the reference length, energy, and mass scales, respectively.
-Without loss of generality, we set $N=256$ in this study to reveal sufficient details of the system evolution.
-The conclusions do not change if we use a minimal value of $N=5$, which allows one target and four chasers.
+Without loss of generality, we set $N=256$ in this study to reveal sufficient dynamical details of the capturing process.
+The main conclusions do not change if we use a minimal value of $N=5$, which allows one target and four chasers.